JakNJills/FCC-Mock-Survey/README.md

 ### Useful resources

 - [MDN](https://developer.mozilla.org/en-US/) - This helped me for obvious reasons. it is developers guide to all.
 I needed a better understanding of how flexboxes worked.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [w3school](https://www.example.com) - This is an another amazing website that I encourage beginner or self taught devs to explore.
+It gives great explanations and examples.

 ## Author